vignayy/notes/Git/Git_Collab.md

      ```

 6. **Make Changes, Commit, and Push**:
-   - Work on your frontend code, stage and commit changes, and push them to your forked repository as explained in the
+   - Work on your frontend code, stage and commit changes, and push them to your forked repository
-     previous response.
+      ```
+      git add .
+      git commit -m "Add frontend changes"
+      git push origin frontend
+      ```

 7. **Create Pull Request**:
    - After pushing your changes to your forked repository, go to your forked repository on